cosmiconfig/cosmiconfig/README.md

 - Looks for configuration in some different places: in a `package.json` property, an rc file, a `.config.js` file, and rc files with extensions.
 - Built-in support for JSON, YAML, and CommonJS formats.
-- Stops at the first configuration found, instead of finding all that can be found down the filetree and merging them automatically.
+- Stops at the first configuration found, instead of finding all that can be found up the directory tree and merging them automatically.
 - Options.
 - Asynchronous by default (though can be run synchronously).